 Your personal phone can be a good way to capture an event or special moment that would be otherwise lost when no other option is available.
 The downside is that smartphone images are rarely good enough quality for printed reproduction and should be relegated to online web use.

 Need to supplement your publication with stock photos of the university?
 University Advancement maintains a constantly growing photo bank that features photos of campus life, buildings and university leaders.
-Look around the different catagories, make note of the images you want, fill out and send the request form and we will send you high resolution copies of the images you want.
+Look around the different categories, make note of the images you want, fill out and send the request form and we will send you high resolution copies of the images you want.
 It’s also a great place to browse and get ideas for your own similar, high-quality images.
 PHOTO BANK

 Ask a Photographer

 Need some more tips about taking quality shots to help tell your story?
 Contact University Advancement photographer James Evans or (907) 786-6430.